7 Characteristics of Good Time Tracking Systems

 Why Giving Team Feedback is Critical

 Regardless of which time tracking system you choose, you need to make sure you’re providing the necessary feedback to the team, ensuring that the time they’re entering is worth the effort.
-This could be by letting them know that better time tracking has improved profitability or allowed for more accurate estimates from the sales team.
+This could be by letting them know that the data from their timesheets has improved profitability or allowed for more accurate estimates from the sales team.
 Accurate time tracking also provides a basis for reality when it comes to how long something takes to complete.
 This will make anyone that has been victimized by unreasonable schedules realize that ‘keeping up with their time is a good thing and that it will ultimately benefit them.’

 Take Time Tracking to the next level – try ProjectManager.com Instant Time Tracker FREE for 30 days.
 To keep your project reports current, you need to update your project plan with the time entered by your project resources.
 By using this Time Tracker, your Project Plan is updated automatically as soon as the online timesheet has been completed!
 Simply click “Save” on your Timesheet and you can immediately view the updated information on your plan!